manykarim/robotframework-PlatynUI/docs/spy-cli-plan.md

 - `crates/platynui-spy-cli`: a new Rust binary crate that exposes the CLI.
   - `args` module: defines the command line surface using `clap` and normalises filters.
-  - `backend` module: trait-based abstraction returning a `UiNode` tree.
-Initial implementation is `FileBackend` which reads JSON snapshots exported by other tools; future backends can wrap platform-specific providers.
+- `backend` module: pluggable abstraction returning a `UiNode` tree.
+Implementations include a JSON `FileBackend` and a Windows UI Automation backend that captures live desktop trees via the `uiautomation` crate.
   - `filter` module: applies attribute, name and role predicates as well as depth limits.
 Filtering keeps ancestors of matching nodes to preserve the tree context.
   - `output` module: renders the filtered tree either as an ASCII tree (default) or as pretty-printed JSON.
 Optional flags control attribute rendering.
   - `main.rs`: wires everything together, selecting the backend, applying filters and printing the result.
 Errors are reported with context using `anyhow` for good CLI diagnostics.